BigTeacher-777/Awesome-Multi-Modal-3D-Detection/README.md

 This is a collecttion of papers for LiDAR-camera fusion 3D detection methods.

+We classify papers into three groups based on their fusion types: Early Fusion、Intermediate Fusion、Late Fusion.

 If you find some overlooked papers, please open issues or pull requests. :star::star::star: